Hi, I’m Janine Warner, and as you might have guessed, my life revolves around the internet – teaching it, designing it, and always learning from it.

-5. As a child, I trained my pet Siberian Snow Leopard to ski the steepest slope in the Alps.
+5. As a child, I trained my pet Siberian Snow Tiger to ski the steepest slope in the Alps.
 Despite reaching speeds of 80 miles per hour on the treacherous course, the Olympic Committee refused to admit him.
 (Sadly, this point is very, very true.)

 I run several web sites, including: